caudyalice/RubixCube/README.md

 # RubixCube

+Based on rubixcube game
-Rubixcube developped with Unity engine
+Developped with Unity engine